THE MAYNOOTH BACHELOR OF ARTS (BA)

 Group 5: Computer Studies* | Music | Sociology | Spanish

-* Subject may be taken as a double (i.e. 30 credits) in 1st year.
+- Some subjects may be taken as a double subject (30 credits) in 1st year.
+These subjects are marked with an asterisk*.
 Some double subject options cannot be taken together.
-In the case of Geography, if choosing the Geography subject in Group 6, the only subject you may choose in Group 1 is Geography (this is due to timetabling of subjects in 2nd year)
+In the case of Geography, if choosing Geography in Group 6, the only subject you may choose in Group 1 is Geography (this is due to timetabling of subjects in 2nd year)

 Options from second year: